Day 25: Interfacing with Other Languages

 • to exploit some efficiency associated with another language.

-The second reason should apply relatively seldom because, as we saw some time ago, Julia provides performance which rivals native C or FORTRAN code.
+The second reason should apply relatively seldom because, as we saw some time ago, Julia provides performance which rivals native C or Fortran code.

 C